 A metropolis for kids, Changi Airport has so much space that it also feels outdoors even though it is indoors.
-T3 has kid activity stations and playgrounds, while over at T1, the Canopyplayground, Kinetic Rain display and the viewing gallery help keep kids entertain.
+T3 has kid activity stations and playgrounds, Kinetic Rain display and the viewing gallery help keep kids entertain.
 Once they are hungry, there are also plenty of food options around for even the fussiest eaters.

 Stay active even while the rain pours down.
 Bowl at an alley with bumper lanes for kids or play mini-golf at Lilliputt.
 Inline skating enthusiast that can’t get to their favourite park can try out JCube’s The Rink.
 Rather than letting the kids drive you up the wall, let them climb the indoor rock walls at Kinetics Climbing and Climb Asia instead.
 Older kids seeking some action can give it their best shot at the indoor Laser Quest facility at Bukit Batok.

 Indoor playgrounds, play gyms, play centres.
 They have become a familiar part of our tiny landscape.
 Kids can go wild on slides, padded play structures, ball ponds and a whole gamut of play equipment while parents have a spot of peace at the cafe.
 Find our list of indoor playgrounds in Singapore here.

 Quirky Ideas To Do on a Rainy Day in Singapore

 Here are some more slightly more off-beat idea for that rainy day in Singapore.